Online mito info all in one place

 We work on a variety of issues that families and individuals with genetic conditions face.
 We aim to provide information, support families and influence the services needed by these patients.
 We also work to add patient voice into debates that matter to our community.
 Our work falls into different categories: reproductive techniques, diagnosis, medical research, healthcare and delivery, access to treatments and living and education.

-Genetic Disorders UK is a registered charity with a vision to improve the lives of individuals and families affected by genetic disorders.
+Gene People, previously known as Genetic Disorders UK, is a registered charity with a vision to improve the lives of individuals and families affected by genetic conditions.

 Great Ormond Street Hospital Charity

 Every day brings new challenges at Great Ormond Street Hospital (GOSH).
 Every day, 619 children and young people from across the UK arrive for life-changing treatments.
 Every day, young lives hang in the balance as patients, families and staff battle the most complex illnesses.
 Every day, the brightest minds come together to achieve pioneering medical breakthroughs that change the lives of thousands of children – and change the world.
 Despite the greatest challenges a child can face, the hospital is a place where being sick does not always mean being sad.
 And it’s a place where you’ll find – today and every day – some of the bravest people you could ever meet.
 This extraordinary hospital has always depended on charitable support, and every day is a chance for you to make a difference.